Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Briar Hill, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Briar Hill has averaged approximately eight new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, an estimated 43 homes were approved, with four more approved so far in FY26.
-Despite a declining population in recent years, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Briar Hill has averaged approximately nine new dwelling approvals each year.
+Between Financial Year 21 (FY21) and FY25, an estimated 45 homes were approved, with four more approved so far in FY26.
+Despite population decline over recent years, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

-The average expected construction cost value of new homes is $784,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY26, $2.8 million worth of commercial approvals have been registered, suggesting the area's residential character.
-Compared to Greater Melbourne, Briar Hill records significantly lower building activity, at 61.0% below the regional average per person.
+The average construction cost value of new homes is $784,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY26, $2.8 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to Greater Melbourne, Briar Hill records significantly lower building activity, at 59.0% below the regional average per person.
 This scarcity of new properties typically strengthens demand and prices for existing properties.
-Additionally, this level is below the national average, indicating the area's established nature and suggesting potential planning limitations.
-New development consists of 67.0% detached houses and 33.0% townhouses or apartments, marking a significant shift from existing housing patterns, which are currently 86.0% houses.
+The area also falls below the national average in terms of building activity, indicating its established nature and suggesting potential planning limitations.
+New development consists of 57.0% detached houses and 43.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 86.0% houses), which could be due to diminishing developable land availability and evolving lifestyle preferences.

-This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-With around 386 people per dwelling approval, Briar Hill shows a developed market.
-According to the latest AreaSearch quarterly estimate, Briar Hill is expected to grow by approximately 1,050 residents through to 2041.
+With around 365 people per dwelling approval, Briar Hill shows a developed market.
+According to the latest AreaSearch quarterly estimate, Briar Hill is expected to grow by 1,019 residents through to 2041.
 If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development